 Chosen athletes will receive free training memberships to use leisure centre facilities across 300 plus GLL and partner-operated sporting venues.

-Joe Choong ,25, studying at Bath University, who hold medals at national and international in Modern Pentathlon level receives GSF Support.
+Joe Choong,25, studying at Bath University, who holds medals at national and international in Modern Pentathlon level receives GSF Support.

 He said on receiving his award:

 Peter Bundey, GSF Chair, paid tribute to the athletes, programme stakeholders and also highlighted the impact the Foundation is making.
-He said: “These last 16 months since the arrival of the Covid-19 pandemic has had unprecedented impact on our lives and freedoms to protect lives and combat the virus.
-This time has therefore been hugely challenging for all sport and has affected both established and young talented athletes.
-Restrictions of training, travel and competitions has impacted every athlete in many ways.
+He said: “These last 16 months since the arrival of the Covid-19 pandemic has had an unprecedented impact on our lives and freedoms to protect lives and combat the virus.
+This time has therefore been hugely challenging for all sports and has affected both established and young talented athletes.
+Restrictions on training, travel and competitions have impacted every athlete in many ways.

 “We have been impressed with all the creative ways that athletes have found to keep their sporting journey moving.

 “We are therefore proud that; together with our sponsors and partners, we have been able to continue to offer support to talented athletes with access to training facilities as and when possible.
 Rest assured we are equally committed to continue the support of the GLL Sport Foundation for this and the next generation of athletes.